 You should "mouse-proof" your house before you get your new pets.
 Your windows should always remain shut to avoid mice escaping.
 Keep your house free of any fragile objects that your mice could knock over.
 Always watch your children if you allow your mice to roam around the house to avoid accidents.

 Health care.
 Before acquiring pet mice, consult your vet and ask about anything you may need.
 Your mice should be monitored for obesity, tumors, overgrown teeth, or respiratory issues.
-They may need vaccinations against rabies and other diseases.
 Your vet can also tell you whether your mice need spaying or neutering.
+They don't require any vaccinations.

 Supplies.
 Before your mice come home, make sure that you have some essential supplies and resources.
 These include: